krzysztof-nowakowski/datts/README.md

 ## Info

 This simple tool lets you download and save attachments from your e-mails.
-It should work on any mail service providers, including free gmail.com, outlook.com, yahoo.com etc.
+It should work with any mail service providers that support IMAP protocol, including free gmail.com, outlook.com, yahoo.com etc.

 ## How to install